MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/email-screen-reference.md

     `If(!IsBlank(Trim(TextSearchBox.Text)), 'Office365Users'.SearchUser({searchTerm: Trim(TextSearchBox.Text), top: 15}))`

   The items of this gallery are populated by search results from the [Office365.SearchUser](https://docs.microsoft.com/en-us/connectors/office365users/#searchuser) operation.
-The operation takes the text in Trim(**TextSearchBox**) as its search term and returns the top 15 results based on that search.
+The operation takes the text in `Trim(TextSearchBox)` as its search term and returns the top 15 results based on that search.

-  **TextSearchBox** is wrapped in a **Trim()** function because a user search on spaces is invalid.
+  **TextSearchBox** is wrapped in a `Trim()` function because a user search on spaces is invalid.
 The `Office365Users.SearchUser` operation is wrapped in an `If(!IsBlank(Trim(TextSearchBox.Text)) ... )` function, which means that the operation is performed only if the search box contains user-entered text.
-This ensures optimal performance.
+This improves performance.

 ### People browse gallery Title control